Is your Apple Watch not counting or displaying calories? Several users have found that their Apple Watch works great for the most part.

 - From the main Watch app settings screen, scroll down and tap on Workout

-The checklist above walks you through all the necessary settings to make sure that your Apple Watch is displaying the correct calories related information.
+The checklist above walks you through all the necessary settings to make sure that your Apple Watch is displaying the correct calorie-related information.

 Try a third-party fitness app